mucosal-immunology-lab/microbiome-analysis/README.md

 # Microbiome Analysis

-Here we will provide a selection of analytical tools and utilities for the processing of microbiome data derived from either 16S rRNA amplicon sequencing or shotgun metagenomics.
+Here we will provide a selection of analytical approaches, tools, and utilities for the processing of microbiome data derived from either 16S rRNA amplicon sequencing or shotgun metagenomics.

 ## Table of Contents